Sunday, February 9, 2020 — 8:24 PM

 No—we shouldn’t go there.

-Answers are irrelevant and our strength is how we’ll grow from it.
+Answers are irrelevant and our strength is how we’ll grow from despair.

-Mommy and daddy’s little girls you must’ve been their jewel and pearls.
+Mommy and daddy’s little girls you must’ve been their jewels and pearls.

 This life’s a one in a million to grow old and make it through wicked morals.